Biswajit-Mukherjee/create-frmwk/README.md

 ## Documentation

 To get started all you need is a working directory with Node installed.
-After running the npx command, it will automatically generate a package.json file and add all the required dependencies for you.
+After running the npx command, it will automatically generate a package.json file, a .babelrc file and add all the required dependencies for you.
 Once finished the server will automatically start at localhost:3000 by default.

 - To stop the server